kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

 * Intended to be used if you have production workloads
 * Trusted Advisor - Full set of checks + API access
 * 24x7 phone, email, and chat access to Cloud Support Engineers (**but they are not Senior Cloud Engineers**)
+  * Provides architectural guidance contextual to your specific use-cases
 * Unlimited cases / unlimited contacts
 * Access to Infrastructure Event Management for additional fee.
 * Access to AWS Health API - you can use the API operations to get information about events that might affect your AWS services and resources
+* Access to guidance, configuration, and troubleshooting of AWS interoperability with third-party software
 * Case severity / response time
   * General guidance < 24 business hours
   * System impaired < 12 business hours